By Interior Designer Tracy Svendsen | Published June 13, 2017 | Updated December 19, 2023 |

 3. Transform Your Breakfast

 Ways to Use Herbs: Looking for great breakfast ideas?
-Transform your breakfast with an abundance of fresh basil, rosemary, thyme and other fragrant herbs currently taking over your garden or local farmer’s market.
+Transform your breakfast with abundant fresh basil, rosemary, thyme, and other fragrant herbs currently taking over your garden or local farmer’s market.

 Avocado, Chevre & Bacon Omelette